Eloisa to Abelard: The example of France

 The earliest Portuguese translations to appear were the Carta de Heloize a Abailardo (Porto 1785), followed by Epistola de Heloyza a Abaylard: composta no idioma inglez por Pope e trasladada em versos portuguezes (London 1801), a version in nine-syllable verse which has been credited to José Nicolau de Massuelos Pinto.
 Many more followed in the first half of the 19th century and are increasingly mediated through the French imitators of Pope.

 The first imitation in Italian was Antonio Schinella Conti’s Elisa ad Abelardo: Epistola, a very free piece in terza rima beginning "Abelardo, Abelardo!
 O quanto amore", which was frequently anthologised.
-The 1792 Lucca edition of the poem also incorporated Vincenzo Forlani’s version in Latin elegaics on opposite pages.
+The 1792 Lucca edition of the poem also incorporated Vincenzo Forlani’s version in Latin elegiacs on opposite pages.
 Thereafter, as in France, Conti’s poem was incorporated into a frequently reissued life and letters edition, where it was accompanied by Pope’s poem in English and Colardeau’s in French.
 Other versions were published soon after: in 1804 by Creofilio Smintéo, beginning "In queste solitudini profonde", and in 1814 by G.B.
 Boschini, beginning "In queste oscure e solitarie celle".